 - May be more room for negotiating the price or terms of sale

 - Require more maintenance and updates

 - Some components may not be up to code

 - Hidden problems may exist that you didn’t know about before buying

 - List of projects and improvements can feel never-ending

 The bottom line vs. lifetime cost

 The answers to those questions depend heavily on your priorities and goals.
-Take the time to consider what will be best for you not just now—while you’re making this important decision—but throughout the time you live in your new home.
+Take the time to consider what will be best for you not just now—while you’re making this important decision—but down the road, when you will be living in your new home.